Interpretable Visualizations of Data Spaces for Classification Problems: Introduction

-Thus, while methods from unsupervised learning and supervised learning address aspects of QSPR, none can fully do so on their own.
-There has been an emergence of "visualization as interpretation" techniques that aim to provide a solution.
+Concurrently, there has been an emergence of ``visualization as interpretation'' techniques that aim to provide a solution.
 Briefly, the vast majority of these methods aim to compute invertible mappings that represent the partitioning and clustering of data in higher-dimensional spaces \cite{wang_quantitative_2023,rodrigues_constructing_2019,oliveira_sdbm_2022,blumberg_multiinv_2025}.
-For example, DeepView, the most notable of these methods, combines UMAP and Fisher distance for projection and then samples the resultant latent space on a grid to assess data boundaries\cite{schulz_deepview_2020}.
+For example, DeepView, the most notable of these methods, combines UMAP and Fisher distance for projection and then samples the resultant latent space on a grid to assess data boundaries \cite{schulz_deepview_2020}.
 However, computational cost and model complexity have remained large challenges for many of these methods, particularly those reliant on multi-layer architectures or grid-based assessments.
-And, methods based on high-non-linear operations or architectures can result in topologically-bound latent spaces, where arbitrary points or pixels in a grid may not directly correspond to physically realizable data points \cite{wang_fundamental_2024}.
+And, methods based on high-nonlinear operations or architectures can result in topologically-bound latent spaces, where arbitrary points or pixels in a grid may not directly correspond to physically realizable data points \cite{wang_fundamental_2024}.